Some non-miraculous explanations for the biblical stories

 happened as the result of a lie.

-could have arranged for the body to be removed -- perhaps as few as one
+could have arranged for the body to be removed -- perhaps only a single

 person, with some hired help.
 The removal of the body could have been